Acertig/kitsune/README.md

-# Kitsune | An asynchronous nhentai.net API wrapper and scraper
 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)
+# Kitsune: An asynchronous nhentai.net API wrapper and scraper
 Only contributions I allow will be accepted.
 This will be worked on only in my free time.

 Current capabilities: